-For the University of Maryland College Park to receive your scores, please use the reporting code 5814.
+For the University of Maryland (UMD) to receive your scores, please use the reporting code 5814.

-While a passing TOEFL/IELTS score is the only absolute way a student can meet the English proficiency requirement, we may consider waiving the TOEFL/IELTS requirement if a student has completed one of the following:
+While a passing English proficiency test score is the only absolute way a student can meet the English language proficiency requirement, we may consider waiving the English proficiency test requirement if a student has completed one of the following:

-1. Puerto Ricans are U.S. citizens, but the TOEFL is required.
+1. Puerto Ricans are U.S. citizens, but an official English proficiency score is required.

-2. TOEFL/IELTS is required for the French system only.
+2. English proficiency test is required for the French system only.

 Terps love a challenge.
 A problem that needs a solution.
 A barrier that needs breaking down.
 You are smart, scrappy and determined.
 You value diversity, innovation, entrepreneurship and imagination.
 Ready to start your fearless journey?